webdriverio-community/node-edgedriver/README.md

 ```

 __Note:__ as you can see in the example above this package does not wait for the driver to be up, you have to manage this yourself through packages like [`wait-on`](https://github.com/jeffbski/wait-on).

+### `download`

+Method to download an EdgeDriver with a particular version.
+If version parameter is omitted it tries to detect the version based on the Edge browser installed on the system.

+__Params:__ `string` - version of Edgedriver to download (optional)

 ## CJS Support